TheBjoel2/Slime-Chunk-Finder/README.md

 Note that the compilation process is quite slow, it takes several minutes.

 # Farm Height
 Using this program is quite straightforward except for the one thing that may confuse you - farm height.
 Get the Y levels of the highest and the lowest spawning platforms in your farm, substract highest from the lowest, add one to this and that's the farm height.
+For example, the height of a typical EOL farm is 1.
 If you're still confused, open the issue.

 Use this program wisely.
 Report bugs.